 For many students, their educational experience is very much like crossing a rickety bridge that spans high above a raging river.
 They need a safety net.

 First, change your school district’s perception of intervention and referral services from a method to refer general education students to a more restrictive educational program to a method to assist students who are experiencing learning, behavior, or health difficulties.
 Best practice coordinated systems of intervention and referral services support students experiencing difficulties without a change in placement or program type.

-Second, change your school district’s perception of intervention and referral services from a program that assists students to a program that also assists staff.
+Second, change your school district’s perception of intervention and referral services from a program that assists students in a program that also assists staff.
 New Jersey Administrative Code 6A:16-8.1 clearly states “and to ASSIST STAFF who have difficulties in addressing students’ learning, behavior or health needs.”

-Lastly, intervention and referral services must be viewed by staff as a collegial, collaborative, consultative and supportive program that will assist them and encourage them to assist their peers.
-Focus needs to be less on the use of the word “referral” which implies the “handing over” of a student to intervention and referral services.
+Lastly, intervention and referral services must be viewed by staff as a collegial, collaborative, consultative, and supportive program that will assist them and encourage them to assist their peers.
+The focus needs to be less on the use of the word “referral” which implies the “handing over” of a student to intervention and referral services.
 Staff should never abdicate their responsibility to assist a student.
 But they should also never permit their pride or ego to cause a student to experience ongoing difficulties that can be addressed with assistance from the intervention and referral services team.

 - Using the system as a “process” to simply remove a student from a particular setting or program

-- Using the system to transfer a student with difficulties away from a staff member who is unable or unwilling to assist student
+- Using the system to transfer a student with difficulties away from a staff member who is unable or unwilling to assist the student

 - Using the system as a “gatekeeper” for special education